 Recently, many brands have been increasing the amount of insulation in freezers so they can still serve you when the power goes out.
 “The technology has advanced to such a degree that some Frigidaire units will keep your food good for days, so long as you don’t open the door,” Maguire says.
 This frost-free 20-cubic-foot unit promises to keep your food cold for two days without power and has other features we love, like a light on the outside to let you know the unit is running.
 “Frigidaire is very popular,” Hood says.
 “They’re very reliable and require almost no maintenance.”

-The best freezer for small spaces
+The best freezers for small spaces

 The best freezer for long-term storage